ryanmmhmm/Croudfunder/README.md

   - Project Desciption
   - Project Pictures
   - Project Picture
-  - Project Pitch section
+  - Project Pitch section (WYSIWYG Editor)
-- set Rewards for Pledge ranges
+- set Rewards for Pledge ranges (Cocoon gem)
+- have limits on how many Backers can pledge on a specific Reward
 - see how many Backers have Pledged for each reward
-- have limits on how many Backers can pledge on a specific Reward
-- see the total ammount of money raised as of right now
+- see the total ammount of money raised as of right now on a specific Project
-- add category tags to my project that are searchable
+- add category tags to my project so that are searchable

 - Share a link to the project to others
 - Share the project on social media